A Rule-Based Epidemiological Modelling Framework: Discussion And Outlook

 \item[Data Incorporation] Machine learning and AI are urgently needed to integrate real world data into future expert systems based on mathematical models.
-As we have discussed in Section \ref{sec:discussion:subsec:data}, more and more data are becoming available online, or at least in a machine readable form.
+As more and more data are becoming available online, or at least in a machine readable form.
 All mathematical models need to be parametrised, and the more data are available for that purpose, the better.
 There are some promising new approaches for model parameter estimation that should be very suitable for epidemiological modelling problems, like SINDy \cite{Champion:2019vq}, \cite{Kaheman:2020wc}.
 An application to epidemiology is reference \cite{Horrocks:2020wr}.
-In emergency situations like a pandemic, the parametrisation of mathematical models needs best be done in a nearly continuous way, in order to make future expert systems successful.
-As discussed in Section \ref{sec:discussion:subsec:data}, the data retrieval aspect needed for such a strategy becomes better and better due to the development of better IT infrastructures in different countries.
-There is another aspect related to Bayesian model selection, Section \ref{sec:intro:subsec:selection}, and the prognosis problem, Section \ref{sec:discussion:subsec:prognosis}.
-According to the criteria given, all selected models will only be the best Bayesian choice for some limited time, until the empirical data suggest new underlying mechanisms are at work which have not previously be incorporated.
-There is a shift from one best model to another in model space, see Section \ref{sec:intro:subsec:framework:model_space}.
-This can be interpreted as a kind of {\bf early warning system}, if properly implemented: there are new trends detected in the data suggesting underlying mechanisms are not all time invariant any more, some new process partially governs the pandemic situation. \end{description}
+In emergency situations like a pandemic, the parametrisation of mathematical models needs best be done as a continuous online data retrieval, in order to make future expert systems successful.
+The data retrieval aspect needed for such a strategy becomes better and better due to the development of IT infrastructures in different countries.
+There is another aspect related to Bayesian model selection.
+All selected models will only be the best Bayesian choice for some limited time, until the empirical data suggest new underlying mechanisms are at work which have not previously be incorporated.
+This can be interpreted as a kind of \emph{early warning system}, if properly implemented: there are new trends detected in the data suggesting underlying mechanisms are not all time invariant any more, some new process partially governs the pandemic situation. \end{description}